-Does more than one person want to play Cowboys?
+Does more than one person want to play Musketeers?
 Great!
-Combine two sets of Oops, You Did It Again so people can draft and play the same factions against one another.
-Remember, against one another two of the same faction you can't put two of the same faction together though!
+Combine two sets of World Tour: International Incident so people can draft and play the same factions against one another.
+Remember, you can't put two of the same faction together though!
 Just use one set of bases when combining.